Security

 Instead of encouraging Arab unity in the face of external conspiracy against the Great Arab Homeland, instead of calling on the Arab and Islamic nation to unite, you are calling on it to be divided and weak.
 Unfortunately, you are the group that the Arabs are afraid of and fall victim to its conspiracies and betrayal of its Arab affiliation.
 Unfortunately, you and people like you are the ones preventing the declaration of a grand Arab Union.

-Loan against [TN: or: from] social security.
+Loan against social security.

 I did not like it.